joeyboon/jumble/README.md

 # jumble
-A pile of random scripts I created that I use often :)
+A pile of random scripts I created for my own convenience :).
+AGPLv3 applies to all scripts in this GutHub repository.